 Directions: Click the green "Start" buttons for each tutorial pictured below.
 Section 1 is an interactive tutorial on Finding Books and More using OneSearch, a database for finding books, articles and a variety of other library materials.
 Section 2 focuses specifically on finding articles through using a database called Academic Search Complete.

 Each activity contains guiding questions throughout, as well as a 5-question quiz to test your knowledge at the end.
 Once you finish, be sure to e-mail yourself a copy of the certificate of completion.

 Click the "Start" buttons below to begin.

-Section 1: One Search Section 2: Finding Articles
+Section 1: Finding Books & More Section 2: Finding Articles

 Both One Search and Academic Search Complete are good starting points for research because they have a broad, interdisciplinary focus.
 Other library databases that may be helpful for your assignments, such as Business Source Complete, are more specialized and focus on a particular subject area.

 To explore other databases, check out the links at the left, or visit the Libraries' Articles and Databases page.
 Its "Getting Started: General Topics" guide is another useful starting point for undergraduate research.